forestryio/forestry.io/hugo/content/docs/hosting/index.md

 ### BitBucket Pages

-Forestry can build your site and deploy the generated static files to a repository on BitBucket configured to use GitHub pages.
+Forestry can build your site and deploy the generated static files to a repository on BitBucket configured to use BitBucket pages.

 [Read the guide](/docs/hosting/bitbucket-pages)